sisinflab/Graph-Pareto/README.md

 ### Pareto calculation
 If you want to calculate, for each metric pair (e.g., Recall vs. APLT), the configuration points which belong (or not) to the Pareto frontier, you need to use the script ```pareto.py```.
 Open the file, and modify the following lines for your convenience:
-- line 112: modify the path to the tsv file where all configurations for a specific model are reported, along with their own metric results (Elliot generates this file when the whole experimental flow is over, you may find it at ```./results/performance/```
+- line 188: modify the path to the tsv file where all configurations for a specific model are reported, along with their own metric results (Elliot generates this file when the whole experimental flow is over, you may find it at ```./results/performance/```
-- lines 86-93: decide what to comment/uncomment based on the model you are taking into account
+- lines 202-203: decide what to comment/uncomment based on the multi-objective trade-off you are considering

 Once the script has been run and it is over, you will end up with a csv file indicating, for each point in the objective space, its coordinates and whether it belongs to the Pareto frontier or not.